Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: b) Making jokes about a coworker's religion

-3. True or False: Employees who experience workplace harassment are protected against retaliation for reporting it.
+3. Employees who experience workplace harassment are protected against retaliation for reporting it.
+True or False.

 Answer: True.